FrostyX/infra-docs/2-factor.rst

 ==============================

 FreeOTP application is preferred, however Google authenticator works as well.
+(Note that Google authenticator is not open source)

 This is handled via totpcgi.
 There's a command line tool to manage users, totpprov.
 See 'man totpprov' for more info.
 Admins can use this tool to revoke lost tokens (google authenticator only) with 'totpprov delete-user username'

-To enroll using FreeOTP or Google Authenticator, go to https://admin.fedoraproject.org/totpcgiprovision
+To enroll using FreeOTP or Google Authenticator for production machines, go to https://admin.fedoraproject.org/totpcgiprovision

-Until it is pushed to production you can use: https://admin.stg.fedoraproject.org/totpcgiprovision/
+To enroll using FreeOTP or Google Authenticator for staging machines, go to https://admin.stg.fedoraproject.org/totpcgiprovision/

 You'll be prompted to login with your fas username and password.

+Note that staging and production differ.

 YubiKeys:
 =========